PerformanC/FastLink/README.md

 ## Support

 In case of any issue using it (except bugs, that should be reported on GitHub Issues), you are free to ask on PerformanC's [Discord server](https://discord.gg/uPveNfTuCJ).

+## License

+FastLink is licensed under PerformanC's custom license, which is a modified version of the MIT license.
+You can find it [here](README.md)

+The license is made to protect PerformanC's work, and to prevent people from stealing our code.
+You are free to use FastLink in your projects, but you are not allowed to get any part of the code without our permission.
+You are also not allowed to remove the license from the project.